AnggaR96s/Reforestation/README.md

-## Why is it a bad idea to iron your four-leaf clover?
-Cause you shouldn't press your luck.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian